worldbank/gld/Support/B - Country Survey Details/MNG/LFS/Panels.md

 ![image](Utilities/issues_without_yr.png)

 It's crucial to incorporate the year as part of the household identifier to distinguish the unique household IDs each year.
 This addition proves particularly beneficial when forming a  panel, effectively resolving issues with non-consecutive person IDs and significantly decreasing inconsistencies in individual age and sex data.
+This is also consistent with the approach used by [Donovan, Lu and Schoellman](Utilities/DLS_paper.pdf) in constructing the panel data for the Mongolia LFS.

 ![image](Utilities/issues_with_yr.png)